-The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH) and the EPA.
-We routinely monitor the water supply for various contaminants to ensure that we meet all regulatory requirements.
+The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH) and EPA.
+The Town routinely monitors the water supply for various contaminants to ensure that we meet all regulatory requirements.
 The tables in this report list only those contaminants for which there was some level of detection.
-Vienna's water was analyzed for many other contaminants, but either they were not present or were below detection limits of the laboratory equipment.
-Water quality data is primarily from testing done in 2017; however, the EPA allows us to monitor for some contaminants less than once a year because concentration of these contaminants changes infrequently.
+Vienna's water was analyzed for many additional contaminants, but either they were not present or were below detection limits of the laboratory equipment.
+Water quality data is primarily from testing done in 2020; however, the EPA allows us to monitor for some contaminants less than once a year because concentration of these contaminants changes infrequently.

 Is your water safe to drink?
 Absolutely!
-We're proud to share our water quality test results with you.
-For further information, please call the contact number listed on page 2.
+We are proud to share our water quality test results with you.
+For further information, please call a contact number listed on page 2.